-St. Stephen’s has a choir of around 30 members, which includes a junior section of children (boys and girls) aged between 7 and 13 years old and a number of students who sing with us while they are studying at one of the city’s universities.
+St. Stephen’s has a choir of around 25 members, which includes people from all walks of life, including a number of students who sing with us while they are studying at one of the city’s universities.

-The choir sing two services each Sunday: 10:30 am Sung Eucharist, with a seasonal setting of the Gloria (or Kyrie in Advent and Lent), Sanctus, Benedictus and Agnus Dei, and at 6:00 pm Choral Evensong, following a pattern of full choir, mens voices, ladies voices, and full cathedral style Evensong.
-The choir also sing for an evening Sung Eucharist on principle Feast Days.
+The choir sing two services each Sunday: 10:30 am Sung Eucharist, with a seasonal setting of the Gloria (or Kyrie in Advent and Lent), Sanctus, Benedictus and Agnus Dei, and at 6:00 pm Choral Evensong, following a pattern of full choir, lower voices, and upper voices; most week’s the choir sing full settings of the Magnificat and Nunc Dimittis.
+The choir occasionally also sing for an evening Sung Eucharist on principle Feast Days.

 Choir members also enjoy a good social life, with each Friday rehearsal ending in Ye Olde Beverlie – the pub over the road from the church.
 We have meals out and barbecues together regularly during the year and many of the choir take part in other church social activities too.